MuG: A Multimodal Classification Benchmark on Game Data with Tabular, Textual, and Visual Fields

 \subsection{Benchmark Analysis}

-The proposed benchmark \benchmark is curated to meet the following list of criteria:
+The \benchmark benchmark is curated to meet the following list of criteria:

-\header{Publicly available} data and baseline models can facilitate reproducible experiments and accelerate the development of advanced models.
+(i) \textbf{Publicly available} data and baseline models can facilitate reproducible experiments and accelerate the development of advanced models.

-\header{Diverse} should be preserved in the benchmark.
-We do not want that the benchmark has a bias toward certain data or class distribution.
-The benchmark containing a high variety of datasets aids the research community to examine the robustness of models.
+(ii) \textbf{Diversity} should be preserved in the benchmark.
+We do not want the benchmark to have a bias toward certain data or class distribution.
+The benchmark with a high variety of datasets aids the research community in examining the robustness of models.

-\header{Multimodal-dependent} classification is expected for each dataset.
+(iii) \textbf{Multimodal-dependent} classification is expected for each dataset.
 Datasets that are too easy to be classified by a single modality are not suitable, since they would hide the gap between the multimodal perceptron abilities of models.

-All datasets are stored in files that can be freely downloaded from our GitHub repository, as long as it is for research purposes.
-The raw data such as sample ids or unprocessed images are accessible to everyone so that researchers can choose any data preprocessing strategies they want.
-Multiple baselines including single-modal and multi-modal SOTA models are provided along with the datasets.
-For the technical details, please refer to Sec.~\ref{sec:baselines}.